-We’ve broken down our top 40 unique business ideas into seven categories and ranked their startup costs, required skill level, and earning potential to help you decide which business idea is right for you.
+We’ve broken down our top unique business ideas into seven categories including, specialty foods, sports and entertainment, pet businesses, and many more.
+We've ranked their startup costs, required skill level, and earning potential to help you decide which unique small business idea is right for you.

 Professional bakers or baking enthusiasts with a good sense for business may consider selling edible cookie dough.
 While this business can certainly remain small, the growth potential is huge.
 You may expand locally, regionally, and even nationally while still keeping costs low since the product can easily be shipped.